-First, most will have three numbers, but sometimes there are only two numbers.
+First, most will have three numbers, but sometimes there are just two numbers.
 These are measured in Picofarads.
 An example: 47 printed on a small disk can is 47 Pico-Farads.

 What about the three numbers?
 It is like reading resistor codes.
-The first two are the 1st and 2nd significant digits and the third digit is the multiplier value.
-Most of the time the last digit tells you how many zeros to write after the first two digits.
-Here are the values in a table:
+The first two are the 1St and 2nd significant digits and the third digit is the multiplier value.
+Most of the time the last digit tells you how many zeros to write after the first two digits, but the standard (EIA RS-198) has a couple of curves that you will never see.
+To be complete, here are the values in a table: